An Integrated Software Development System for ARM Cortex-M Microcontrollers and Xilinx FPGA Systems

 Astrobe is a complete integrated embedded software rapid development system running on Windows.
 It includes a multi-file, fully featured, syntax-aware programmer's editor, native code compiler, linker and builder, program uploader and a serial terminal.
 Use it to develop reliable software to run on the powerful 32-bit ARM Cortex-M3, Cortex-M4 and Cortex-M7 families of microcontrollers.

-There is also a free version available for developing software to run on Xilinx Artix-7, Spartan-7 and Spartan-6 FPGA-based systems.
+There is also a free version available for developing software to run on Xilinx Artix-7 and Spartan-7 FPGA-based systems.

 Install and Go

 Installation of the system takes minutes from a single setup file.
 Not the days or weeks of frustration associated with cobbling together a 'tool-chain' from a variety of sources.
 The startup files, library modules and examples included with Astrobe enable you to start writing your applications without having to work from scratch.
-The source code of these modules is included with both the Professional and Personal Editions allowing you to tailor them to suit your specific requirements.
+The source code of these modules is included with the Professional Edition allowing you to tailor them to suit your specific requirements.

-Astrobe has been tested with a range of Cortex-M3, Cortex-M4 and Cortex-M7 development boards using NXP and STM microcontrollers.
+Astrobe has been tested with a range of ARM Cortex-M3, Cortex-M4, Cortex-M7 and FPGA development boards using NXP and STM microcontrollers and Xilinx FPGA devices.
 No special-purpose hardware is needed to program the microcontrollers with these boards.
-Astrobe uploads the compiled code to the target from your PC via an RS232 or USB connection and allows you to communicate with your application in its serial terminal window.
+Astrobe uploads the compiled code to the target from your PC via a USB connection and allows you to communicate with your application in its serial terminal window.